Student Activities and Support Services

 The mission of University Information and Technology Services (UITS) is to provide a best-in-class technology platform and information-based services.
 UITS provides central support to CSU students, faculty, and staff for computer equipment, media in the classrooms, distance learning, software programs, and information access services.
 Services specifically geared towards students include campus-wide wireless Internet access, a 24-hour computer lab, 24-hour Help Desk services, a Student PC Repair Shop, and personal web sites.

 Operation and parking of a motor vehicle on campus is a privilege.
 All motor vehicles (including motorcycles) parked on campus, CSU Courtyard I & II and RiverPark campus are required to have a university decal.
 Students must first register online thru ISIS for a temporary parking decal, valid for five (5) business days, and then obtain their permanent parking decal at the University Police Department in the University Police Department.
-Decals for Courtyard residents may be obtained at the Residence Life Office.
 Permits are issued and valid for the school year.
 Students, faculty, and staff are responsible for vehicles (to include parking citations) while their vehicles are located on university property.
-Temporary permits are available for students, faculty, and staff online thru ISIS.
+Temporary permits are available for students online thru ISIS.
 Temporary permits should be obtained and placed on vehicles upon arrival on campus.
+Faculty and Staff temporary parking permits are issued at the Main Campus University Police Building.
 Two parking decals are included in the university access fee.
 Additional decals maybe purchased for $5.00 each.

 Habitual parking violators will be booted and/or towed.
 Tow and Boot Fees are the responsibility of the violator.
 The Boot Fee is $50 and can be paid to the Bursars Office in University Hall.
 Also, illegally parked vehicles in handicapped parking are subject to a $100.00 fine.